June 2025 Gaza Freedom Flotilla

 The June 2025 Gaza Freedom Flotilla was an aid vessel organized by the Freedom Flotilla Coalition (FFC) with the intention of breaking the Israeli blockade of the Gaza Strip and delivering aid in response to the famine and humanitarian crisis in Gaza.
 The vessel, Madleen, departed from Catania, Sicily, on 1 June 2025 and contained baby formula, 100 kg of flour, 250 kg of rice, diapers, medical kits, and crutches.
-In the early hours of 9 June, Israeli forces intercepted, attacked with a chemical spray, boarded, and seized the Madleen in international waters (Note: In this article, as well as in most of the sources referenced in this article, the term "international waters" is intended to mean 'non-territorial waters'.
-The waters where the incident took place are part of an exclusive economic zone which allows the country that owns the zone to exploit the resources within the waters, but no country may prohibit free passage upon those waters.), preventing it from reaching the Gaza Strip, and transported the twelve people on board to detention in Israel.
-The people onboard included Swedish activist Greta Thunberg and French MEP Rima Hassan.
+In the early hours of 9 June, Israeli forces intercepted, attacked with a chemical spray, boarded, and seized the Madleen in international waters, (Note: In this article, as well as in most of the sources referenced in this article, the term "international waters" is intended to mean 'non-territorial waters'.
+The waters where the incident took place are part of an exclusive economic zone which allows the country that owns the zone to exploit the resources within the waters, but no country may prohibit free passage upon those waters.) preventing it from reaching the Gaza Strip, and transported the twelve people on board to detention in Israel.
+The people on board included Swedish activist Greta Thunberg and French MEP Rima Hassan.
 The detained crew members were later deported from Israel.